Boubou0909/Mangas-dl/README.md

     -p, --path                          Path to the folder where the scans will be downloaded

-    -l, --language                      Choose the language with the language code (see the [language_codes.json](https://github.com/Boubou0909/Mangas-dl/blob/main/language_codes.json))
+    -l, --language                      Choose the language with the language code (see language_codes.json)

-    -c, --chapters                      Choose which chapters will be downloaded (see the format [here](https://github.com/Boubou0909/Mangas-dl#answers-format))
+    -c, --chapters                      Choose which chapters will be downloaded (see the format in the interactive mode description)

 # Interactive mode